abhimnc/humanAI/README.md

 Data preparation

-Since, data is taken from repo - https://github.com/mariel-pettee/choreo-graph/tree/main.
-I configured code to run in colab to visualize dataset.
+Since, dataset is taken from repo - https://github.com/mariel-pettee/choreo-graph/tree/main.
+I reused the code to run in colab to visualize dataset.

 Overflow flow code:
 ```